Depending on your class schedule, you may find yourself spending hours away from your dorm room or apartment.

 *Disclosure: Some of the links in this post are affiliate links, meaning I will receive compensation if you purchase a product through one of the links (at no cost to you).
 Please note that I only include products I personally support and recommend.*

 By the way, I also have an entire post on my Must-Have School Supplies for College Students.
 Be sure to check it out!

 Items that you need for class should ALWAYS take priority.
 There is nothing worse than showing up for class completely unprepared.
 It always amazed me when I had classmates asking me for pens or notebook paper!

 As a college student, it is your responsibility to have something on-hand that allows you take notes.
-The MacBook Air is a popular choice for students since it’s lightweight.
+The MacBook Air (my personal favorite and the laptop I currently use) is a popular choice for students since it’s lightweight.
 Students who have to walk around campus for long periods of time will appreciate having less weight on their shoulders!